amitaiml83/Mad1project1/README.md

-# Mad1project1
+# Grocery Store Application
-This Project is part of Course of Modern application development 1 in IIT Madras.
-Here i learn about the Rest Api ,Flask,jinja 2  and security implementation in application.
-To run the code please read the mad1 project report where i have already explained about my code .how to run it and what are the funcanality i have implemented .

 **Description:**
+This project is a web application designed for managing products, sections, user roles, and purchases in a grocery store.
+Users can:
+- Register and log in
+- Browse available products
+- Add products to their cart
+- Make purchases
+The system also includes an admin panel for managing products, sections, and user roles.

-Developed the backend infrastructure for a robust web application catering to a Grocery Store environment.
+**Developed the backend infrastructure for a robust web application catering to a Grocery Store environment.
 Utilized Python Flask framework coupled with Flask-SQL Alchemy for efficient database interaction and data integrity assurance.
 Integrated Flask-Login for user authentication, authorization, and session management.
-Designed responsive frontend interfaces using HTML/CSS for enhanced user experience.
+Designed responsive frontend interfaces using HTML/CSS for enhanced user experience.**

 **Technologies Used:**
 - Flask